Skip to content

 You only prepare release notes and changelog updates.

 • Filename: delivery.md becomes the runtime agent ID delivery.
-This is the ID the TUI and the delegate tool use.
+This is the ID the TUI and workflow YAML use.

 • description: short human-readable text for the picker and catalog.